InstructAlign: High-and-Low Resource Language Alignment via Continual Crosslingual Instruction Tuning: Related Work

-Cross-lingual alignment is a widely explored concept that allows language models (LMs) to align, commonly at a word/sentence level, across different languages.
-Cross-lingual alignment method allows the models to perform cross-lingual inference without requiring any tuning on the target task. \citet{lample2018word,cao2020multilingual} introduce a word-to-word translation method that requires no parallel data by performing embedding alignment across different languages.
-Similarly, \citet{lample2018unsupervised} introduce an unsupervised machine translation method that enables sentence-level translation without the need for parallel data.
-A cross-lingual pre-training objective for building LMs, namely translation language modeling (TLM)~\cite{conneau2019xlm}, has also been explored which enforces token-level alignment between languages allowing the model to learn aligned representation across multiple languages.
-In this work, we perform cross-lingual alignment through instruction by introducing bilingual denoising instruction which is equivalent to token-level alignment in TLM, and translation instruction which serves as sentence-level alignment across different languages.
+Crosslingual alignment is a widely explored concept that allows language models (LMs) to align, commonly at a word/sentence level, across different languages.
+Crosslingual alignment allows the models to perform crosslingual inference without requiring any tuning on the target task. \citet{fung1997nonparallel,fung1998nonparallel} a bilingual lexicon extraction method through word-to-word alignment from word relation matrix. \citet{fung2004nonparallel} introduces a bilingual lexicon and parallel sentence extraction method from aligning sentences from non-parallel data via Bootstrapping and EM. \citet{lample2018word,cao2020multilingual} introduces align bilingual lexicon method that requires no parallel data by performing embedding alignment across different languages.
+This is then utilized to deal with unsupervised machine translation \citet{lample2018unsupervised}.
+A crosslingual pre-training objective for building LMs, namely translation language modeling (TLM)~\cite{conneau2019xlm}, has also been explored which enforces token-level alignment between languages allowing the model to learn aligned representation across multiple languages.
+In this work, we perform crosslingual alignment through instruction by introducing bilingual denoising instruction which is equivalent to token-level alignment in TLM, and translation instruction which serves as sentence-level alignment across different languages.